tequeter/dryspec/scripts/instructions-modes.md

 Create or update the file `UI-modes.md` with the following structure:

-- A sample session for each workflow.
-Ellide as much as possible to keep it short.
+* A sample session for each workflow.
+Elide as much as possible to keep it short.
-  - Write consistently "Spec Author" and "Spec Critic".
+  * Write consistently "Spec Author" and "Spec Critic".
-  - Write "in a sub-task" (or similar), not "with clean context" - that's what the user will see in RooCode's UI.
+  * Write "in a sub-task" (or similar), not "with clean context" - that's what the user will see in RooCode's UI.
-- Available slash-commands, when to use and what they do (assume the user already read `README.md`, keep it DRY).
+* Available slash-commands, when to use and what they do (assume the user already read `README.md`, keep it DRY).
-- Available modes, same thing.
+* Available modes, same thing.

 ### Modes file